OCA/account-invoicing/account_invoice_check_picking_date/readme/USAGE.rst

 #.
 Go to *Purchases > Purchase Orders > Create*.
 #.
-Choose a customer and add a stockable product.
+Choose a supplier and add a stockable product.
 #.
 Confirm the purchase order.
 #.
 Go to *Receptions > Validate > Apply*.
 #.
 Return to the purchase order.